arinmirza/vrpms/README.md

 import os
 MY_API_KEY = os.getenv('MY_API_KEY')
 ```
-However, keep in mind this only works for local development and the environment variables need to be configured at Vercel for deployments.
+However, keep in mind this only works for local development.
+The environment variables need to be configured at Vercel for deployments.

 ## Alternative Approach for saving keys
 In case the user faces problems accessing to the _location_ or _duration_ data saved in the Supabase Database, the following can be done.

 If the user has PyCharm IDE, there can be different run profiles generated.
 The following keys of the Supabase Database can be used to access _location_ and _duration_ data.

 **SUPABASE_URL** = https://pkeygmzuwfucblldmkjn.supabase.co

 **SUPABASE_KEY** = eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJzdXBhYmFzZSIsInJlZiI6InBrZXlnbXp1d2Z1Y2JsbGRta2puIiwicm9sZSI6ImFub24iLCJpYXQiOjE2OTc5NzU0MTksImV4cCI6MjAxMzU1MTQxOX0.5TsK_pH0xsMyJWo_XPXt4NhsuS-vW6MAcj575WskZ8s

+We provide both keys in a separate file named as `supabase_url_key.txt`.

 Note that these values are anonymous access keys and not secrets.
 Sharing these does not constitute a security risk.